vickjiena/mis-class/README.md

-welcome to my little page!!!
+# Welcome to my little page!!!

 Just a lawyer trying my hand at an IMBA,  course and also trying to figure **China**